 If you think you might have spotted flea larvae around your home, there are certain things to look out for, such as;

-- A tiny worm like creature measuring between 2mm and 5mm in length.
+- A tiny worm-like creature is measuring between 2mm and 5mm in length.

-- The creature will have a whitish colour to it.
+- The creature will have a whitish color to it.

-- It will be covered in tiny hairs which are very light in colour.
+- It will be covered in tiny hairs, which are very light in color.

 Where Do Flea Larvae Hide Out?

-The most favoured place for the flea larvae is near the host animal, so you will often find them either on the animal itself or in areas where the animal is regularly present such as its bed.
+The most popular place for the flea larvae is near the host animal, so you will often find them either on the animal itself or in areas where the animal is regularly present, such as its bed.

-To the naked eye, you might notice tiny little C shaped objects-these are the flea larvae.
-If you are able to spot them at this stage of their development, you are much more likely to be able to tackle the flea problem as a whole.
+To the naked eye, you might notice tiny little C-shaped objects-these are the flea larvae.
+If you can spot them at this stage of their development, you are much more likely to tackle the flea problem as a whole.

-The reason for this is that if you kill them at this stage, this will stop them from hiding in nooks and crannies during the pupa stage which is known to be much more difficult to tackle.
+If you kill them at this stage, this will stop them from hiding in nooks and crannies during the pupa stage, which is known to be much more challenging to tackle.